jruels/docker-fun/labs/04-images/04_images_lab3.md

 17. View the history of the latest image:
     `docker history startbox:300`

-18. Delete the containers that you created in this exercise using 'docker rm'.
+18. Delete the containers that you created in this exercise using `docker rm`.
 Are any other flags needed?
     `docker rm 0mb 100mb 200mb`

 18. Delete the startbox images from the local image cache.